 Reporting Pupil Premium

 It is the responsibility of the Governors to explain Pupil Premium expenditure to parents in the form of an annual statement.
 Westbury on Trym CE Academy will publish details of a report annually online on the school’s website.
 This report aims to detail information on how Pupil Premium has been used within the Academy.
 This report will detail the attainment and progress of pupils who are covered by the premium and the intervention that has been supported by the additional funding.
 These annual Reports will also detail the progress made towards narrowing the gap and this will be supported by reported data and academic progress.
-Regular internal updates will be presented to the Governing Body of the Academy through the Standards Committee.
+Regular internal updates will be presented to the Governing Body of the Academy through the Ethos and Standards Committee.